AbdulBarrMohammed/file-storage-site/README.md

 ## Notes

 I faced the challenge of storing files into cloudinary and retrieving the files to display it to the user.
-I also faced the challenge of figuring out a way that the user can download the file and create a way for the user to send their files to others by email using jsdeliever
+I also faced the challenge of figuring out a way that the user can download the file and create a way for the user to send their files to others by email using jsdeliever.
+I also had trouble figuring out a way to have files and folders be set under another folder using prisma data model.

 ## License